China Missed Key Climate Target Last Year: Official Data - UrduPoint

 Reforms like increasing flexibility in the energy market and adding clean energy infrastructure are needed to ensure industrial output growth "doesn't come at the expense of a sustainable energy future", he added.

-China remains the biggest emitter of the greenhouse gases that drive climate change but is also a renewable energy powerhouse.

-It plans to hit peak carbon emissions by 2030 and reach net zero by 2060.

-Total energy consumption was up 4.3 percent over that of 2023, the report said.
+Total energy consumption was up 4.3 percent over that of 2023, the NBS report said.

-Coal, a significant pollutant, provided over half the country's energy, though renewables also saw a sharp jump last year.
+Coal, a major source of carbon emissions, provided over half the country's energy, though renewables also saw a sharp jump last year.

 "China is fast approaching the stage where all incremental electricity demand will be satisfied by renewable sources", analyst Yang said.